A safe place to stay is just the start.

-Getting a homeless young person into a hostel is just the first step.
-From there, we need to make sure that young people are ready to live independently with access to support when needed.
+Getting a homeless young person into accommodation is just the first step.
+From there, we need to make sure that young people are ready to live independently, with access to support when needed.

 Aged five, Zinnia’s mum kicked her and her dad out.
 Aged nine, Zinnia was placed into foster care.
 After the birth of her child, Zinnia became homeless.
 But after coming to Centrepoint, today Zinnia has her own flat and her dream job.